Jtrnb/AtlasDrifter/Creating A Character.md

 		- Performance
 		- Deception
 #### <span style="font-weight:bold;color:rgb(102, 82, 255)">Special Stats</span>:
-- There are 3 <span style="font-weight:bold;color:rgb(102, 82, 255)">Special Stats</span>.
+- There are 4 <span style="font-weight:bold;color:rgb(102, 82, 255)">Special Stats</span>.
 These are used for check both used in and outside of combat as well as other systems.
 They determine general stats for the GM to use, and how your character interact with specific scenarios.
-- The 3 <span style="font-weight:bold;color:rgb(102, 82, 255)">Special Stats</span> are as follows:
+- The 4 <span style="font-weight:bold;color:rgb(102, 82, 255)">Special Stats</span> are as follows:
 	- Stealth
+	- Passive Stealth
 	- Reaction
 	- Passive Perception.
 ## Determining Stats: